vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_list_view_intro.html.md

 # Designing List of Tweet Screen

 We successfully hooked 'No Tweet Found' screen after the login screen in the previous lesson.
 In this lesson, we will remove the 'No Tweet Found' message & populate the screen with a dummy tweet list.
-As usual, we will use some place-holder data to just show up some dummy list content.
+As usual, we will use some placeholder data to show some dummy list content.

 Before we get on with the task of creating our list of Tweets, it would be a good idea to provide a brief introduction to the way a list view is created in Android.
 We are going to use `ListView` view element in xml file to show up the list of tweets.

+<div class="alert alert-info">For more on ListViews, check out the <%= link_to "List View concept lesson", android_concept_lesson_path("android-listview"), target: "_blank" %></div>

 `Layout XML`

     <ListView
         android:id="@+id/listViewId"
-        android:layout_width="fill_parent"
+        android:layout_width="match_parent"
-        android:layout_height="fill_parent" >
+        android:layout_height="match_parent" >
     </ListView>

-The ListView need to have rows that are populated using an `Adapter`.
+ListView displays rows using an `Adapter`.
 It is like a data set.
 We will use the simplest of the Adapters called `ArrayAdapter`.

 `Java Activity Code`